BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I worked on the guided project on DataQuest.
 I found out that schools with bigger average class sizes perform better in the SAT!
 I also learned how to use LaTex in the Matplotlib annotation.

 **Thoughts**: I still find small flaws in my plots, probably I have to appreciate what I did so far?

+### Day 68: May 13, 2020

+**Today's Progress**: Today I worked on the guided project on DataQuest.
+I checked and corrected some logical and grammar errors.
+I also renamed most titles to make them more meaningful.
+In the next few days I will write conclusions and publish my project on DataQuest community forums.

+**Thoughts**: I am excited that I am improving so much!